TEDxCornell/temp-site/design-plan/design-journey.md

 - What was your impression of the website?
 - Did you find the website helpful?
 Why or why not?

-  - yes, a speaker curation member on TEDxCornell
+  - yes; visiting TEDxCornell's website
   - thinks the TEDxCornell website could be designed better
   - helpful, but could be better